Availity/availity-react/packages/docs/source/index.md

 https://availity-react-preview.netlify.com

 ## Additional Notes
-We use `data-testid` for unit tests to use for grabbing unique attributes.
-If you are using `availity-workflow@6.0.0` or later it will be removed for you in production builds.
-However, if you don't want it and not using workflow, you will need to add the following babel plugin to remove it:
+We use `data-testid` in unit tests in order to grab unique attributes.
+If you are using `availity-workflow@6.0.0` or later, it is removed for you in production builds.
+To remove it if you are not using `availity-workflow`, add the following babel plugin to your project:
 - [babel-plugin-jsx-remove-data-test-id](https://github.com/coderas/babel-plugin-jsx-remove-data-test-id)